rgbkrk/jupyterhub-compmodels-deploy/README.md

 For example, to get a list of the docker containers that are running through swarm (i.e., the user containers that are running on all node servers):

 ```
-docker --tls -H 127.0.0.1:2735 ps
+docker --tls -H 127.0.0.1:2376 ps
 ```

-To get the logs for a container running through swarm, you can run `docker --tls -H 127.0.0.1:2735 logs --tail=10 jupyter-username`, where `username` is the username for the user that you want logs from.
+To get the logs for a container running through swarm, you can run `docker --tls -H 127.0.0.1:2376 logs --tail=10 jupyter-username`, where `username` is the username for the user that you want logs from.

-The actual logs for swarm itself are stored at `/var/log/swarm.log`.
+Swarm itself also runs in a docker container, so you can get the logs with `docker logs --tail=10 swarm`.

 ### Culling containers